 - Emergency medical assistance.
 Even the most bare-bones policy needs to include coverage for any injuries or illnesses that occur while you’re overseas, including ambulance fees, hospital expenses and medications.
 More comprehensive policies will include coverage for medical evacuation and repatriation, which means your insurer will pay to fly you to a major hospital if needed or even back to the US.

 - Travel delays.
-If you get stuck in Malaysia longer than expected due to bad weather, an illness or injury or a canceled flight, your insurer can cover the cost of extra hotel nights, flight changes and lost deposits or cancellation fees if you’re headed on to another destination.
+If you get stuck in Malaysia longer than expected due to bad weather, an illness or injury or a cancelled flight, your insurer can cover the cost of extra hotel nights, flight changes and lost deposits or cancellation fees if you’re headed to another destination.

 - Lost or stolen belongings.
 If your luggage never makes it to baggage claim or your wallet is stolen on the way to the hotel, your insurer can reimburse you.
 Some policies will also include coverage for delayed baggage so that you can pick up toiletries and clothes to hold you over until your suitcase arrives.

 - Cancellations.
-If your trip gets canceled for reasons outside of your control, your insurer can reimburse you for any nonrefundable costs.
+If your trip gets cancelled for reasons outside of your control, your insurer can reimburse you for any non-refundable costs.

 What doesn’t travel insurance cover?

 Exclusions vary from policy to policy, but common reasons for a claim to be denied include:

 - Irresponsible behaviour.
 This can range from leaving your luggage unattended in a public area, such as on the sidewalk outside while you go into a shop, to cliff diving off an obviously too-high cliff.
 If an insurer can argue that you weren’t taking reasonable precautions, they can deny your claim.

 - Inebriation.
 If you injure yourself or someone else while drunk or on drugs not prescribed by your doctor, your insurer can refuse to cover the cost.